1. Home

 Enhanced Odds

 Enhanced odds temporarily boost prices on certain markets.
-Bookmakers regularly use enhanced odds for particular events, but they sometimes give out additional odds boosts to new customers.
+Bookmakers regularly use enhanced odds for particular events, including for World Cup betting, but they sometimes give out additional odds boosts to new customers as well.
 This could be something like “10/1 on Manchester City to beat Wolverhampton Wanderers”.

 The potential return is increased, so you stand to win more, although this is only a benefit if your bet is actually successful and there are usually maximum wager restrictions.